-Clarifying Council's role in the initiatives and actions outlined in this Plan
+Clarifying Council's role in the initiatives and actions outlined in this plan can only advocate for others to take action; the performance indicators are measures of broad trends affecting the Shire.

 Figure 4: Our strategies and initiatives, actions and performance indicators have been divided into three categories to indicate Council's role.